mukhamadazistholib/marinegeo.github.io/_module-groups/panamex.md

 1. Demographic processes, including recruitment and growth, are faster toward the equator.
 2. Community diversity (species and function richness and evenness) are higher toward the equator.
-3. Predation is more intense, and therefore a stronger influence on commmun ity organization, toward the equator.
+3. Predation is more intense, and therefore a stronger influence on community organization, toward the equator.

 ## Requirements